HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 Required material:

-So that you can start building the valve, you should first look for the parts listed here.
+In order to start building the valve, you should first collect the parts listed here.

 Overview of the required components.